rajaneesh80/cryptocurrency_dashboard/README.md

 This project was then deployed on GitHub Pages by simply accessing the project's settings page then selecting the Master branch in the drop-down menu for deploying the project on GitHub Pages.

-The live project can be viewed[here](https://rajaneesh80.github.io/cryptocurrency_dashboard/index.html/).
+The live project can be viewed [here](https://rajaneesh80.github.io/cryptocurrency_dashboard/index.html).

 If you wish to run this site locally, please clone or download this repo.
 You can then run index.html or open index.html in your browser.